 This module investigates a range of theoretical and practical issues in the phonetics of English, with a focus on the perception of speech.
 This means that we will be investigating questions such as: Is perceiving speech different from perceiving music or other sounds?
 How does our knowledge of language influence what we hear?
 How do people evaluate different voices and accents?
 In doing so, we will engage in discussion of key theoretical issues, as well as practical computer-based work, such as designing experiments to test aspects of speech perception.

-Language, Culture and Thought
+Language, Cognition and Culture

 The module combines classic philosophical approaches with recent state-of-the-art experimental evidence to address a central topic in modern cognitive science: Does the language we speak affect the way we think?
 And as a result, do speakers with different cultural and linguistic backgrounds think differently?
 These questions form the core of the so-called linguistic relativity hypothesis, which will be the focus of this module.
 The module begins by laying down the foundation of the cognitive mechanisms underpinning the interaction between language and thought, such as working memory, semantic memory, and the structure and nature of meaning representations in the brain.
 The module then examines in detail the different ways in which language may affect thinking and give rise to cross-cultural and cross-linguistic differences between different populations, different individuals, and during first and second language development.
 Throughout, emphasis will be given to the different experimental methods used and the kinds of evidence that can inform our understanding of the linguistic relativity hypothesis.